 Process water collection and storage involves use of floor drains and trenches, piping, pumps, tanks, and other ancillary equipment.
 Wineries typically use ponds, land application, and subsurface disposal systems to treat, reuse, and/or dispose of process water.

-Process water quality varies based on the source water quality, facility operations, and cleaning chemicals.
+Process water quality varies based on the source water quality, facility operations, and cleaning chemicals used.
 Process water quality and volume also vary seasonally, with the highest flows and highest constituent concentrations found during crush when grapes are harvested and pressed.
 Crush typically occurs from September through November for about 45 to 75 days though this varies by winery.
-Some wineries operate year-round, generating process water during the offseason from blending, bottling, and cleaning.
-Winery process water quality characterization is provided in Table 2.
-Published winery process water studies and/or United States Environmental Protection Agency (U.S. EPA) winery process water publications may also be used to characterize winery process water.
+Some wineries operate year-round, generating process water during the off-season from blending, bottling, and cleaning.
+Winery process water quality characteristics are provided in Table 2.
+Published winery process water studies and/or United States Environmental Protection Agency (U.S. EPA) winery process water publications also contain winery process water characteristic information.

 Pomace is separated from wine after the first fermentation step and lees are precipitated from the second fermentation step.
 Coarse screens are used to remove the larger solids and fine screens, filters, or settling may be needed to remove the smaller particulates from process water.